GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 <walkthrough-editor-open-file filePath="web-profiles/skaffold.yaml">Click here to review skaffold.yaml.</walkthrough-editor-open-file>

 Notice the `profiles` section of this file, which associates a named profile for each target (***test, staging, prod***) with a specific `kustomize` configuration.
-Each profile refers to the configuration directory that corresponds to each Google Cloud Deploy Target.
+Each profile refers to the configuration directory that corresponds to each Google Cloud Deploy target.

-Click **Next** to proceed.
+To review the application code, click **Next**.

-## Application Code
+## Application code

 The application provides a simple web service that returns a message that identifies the target to which it has been deployed, as well as logging this information at startup.